tongueroo/chap/README.md

 Chef Chap LWRP:

 <pre>
-chap_deploy # chef resource calls deploy
+chap_deploy # chef resource calls "chap deploy"
 </pre>

-Chap loads up information from node.json because it needs that information for hooks, which will work differently for different server roles.
+Chap loads up information from node.json because it needs that information for hooks, which tend to work differently for different server roles.
 For example, the chap/restart hook below will run "touch tmp/restart.txt" for an app role and will run "rvmsudo bluepill restart resque" for a resque role.
 Example:

 <pre>
 $ cat chap/restart